Honsage/GitPM/README.md

 # GitPM – Git Project Manager

-GitPM is a desktop application designed to simplify and automate the management of your Git projects.
+GitPM is a desktop application designed to simplify and automate the management of your local Git projects.

 ## Build & Run